Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Results

 Comparisons between the observed and model light curves are presented in Figure \ref{theory_models}.
 Together, these models provide good fits to the observed light curves until $\sim 40$ days.
 Beyond this period, the radioactive decay hydrodynamic models significantly underestimate the observed light curves.
 Our radiation-hydrodynamics modeling with STELLA confirms that standard radioactive decay alone cannot adequately fit the observed light curves across all bands at $t > 40$ days (Figure \ref{theory_models}).

 Between days 80 and 100 after the SN explosion, the light curves in several bands ($g$, $V$, $r$, $i$) seem to show a marginal rise or bump-like feature.
 Similar postmaximum bumps around 80 to 150 days (for SNe~Ic) have been previously noted, such as in SN 2019stc \citep{gomez21}.
 They suggested that the origin of the bump feature is most likely due to a delayed circumstellar interaction with a shell ejected prior to the SN explosion.
 However, \cite{chugai22} argued that the second peak in SN 2019stc might have been caused by variations in the emission due to magnetar dipole field enhancement of an underlying central engine.
-While the secondary bump in SN 2019stc was prominent ($r = 19.54$ mag) compared to the peak magnitude ($r = 18.74$ mag), the bump-like feature in SN 2021krf (Figure \ref{Flightcurves21krf}) is significantly fainter ($r = 18.06$ mag) compared to the earlier peak magnitude ($r = 16.66$ mag).
-The origin of such a bump-like feature in the light curve of SN 2021krf might have been due to additional power sources such as CSM interactions or an underlying central engine.
+While the secondary bump in SN 2019stc was prominent ($r = 19.54$ mag) compared to the peak magnitude ($r = 18.74$ mag), the bump-like feature in SN 2021krf (Figures \ref{Flightcurves21krf}, \ref{FLCcomp1}) is significantly fainter ($r = 18.06$ mag) compared to the earlier peak magnitude ($r = 16.66$ mag).
+The origin of such a bump-like feature in the light curve of SN 2021krf might have been due to additional power sources such as CSM interaction or an underlying central engine.
 However, with a significantly fainter bump-like feature and fewer epochs of our data at these times, we cannot make any clear inferences.
-We discuss the possibility of CSM interaction in Section \ref{sec:4.1} and possible central-engine powering in Section \ref{sec:4.4.2}.
+We discuss the possibility of possible central-engine powering in Section \ref{sec:4.1} and CSM interaction in Section \ref{sec:4.2}.